MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites-standalone.md

 - Standalone sensors can be also be installed on servers that are in a workgroup.

 - Standalone sensors can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.

+- If you're working with [multiple forests](multi-forest.md), your standalone sensor machines must be allowed to communicate with all remote forest domain controllers using LDAP.

 For information on using virtual machines with the Defender for Identity standalone sensor, see [Configure port mirroring](configure-port-mirroring.md).